 How will the EU Entry/Exit System (EES) work?

-The EU Entry/Exit System will replace many of the current customs processes currently in place, by using a combination of data collection, processing, and sharing mechanisms across the Schengen Zone.
+In time, the EU Entry/Exit System will replace many of the current customs processes currently in place, by using a combination of data collection, processing, and sharing mechanisms across the Schengen area.

 Border officials will use the system to perform automated checks to verify the authenticity of travel documents and biometric data.